Evangelina Vigil-Piñón

-Evangelina Vigil-Piñón is a Chicana poet, children's book author, director, translator, and television personality.
+Evangelina Vigil-Piñón (born November 29, 1949) is a Chicana poet, children's book author, director, translator, and television personality.

 Life

 Her mother's family emigrated to Texas in the early 1900s from Parras, Mexico.
 As a child, Vigil-Piñón lived with her maternal grandmother.
-Her interest in literature started since she was a little girl.
+Her interest in literature started when she was a little girl.
 As a sixth grader, her principal sent her to the Inman Christian Center, a private art school in San Antonio, where she was in attendance with people in their twenties.
 Vigil-Piñón earned a scholarship for business administration and started school at Prairie View A&M University.

-She graduated from University of Houston.
+She graduated from the University of Houston.

-She studied at St. Mary's University, and University of Texas at San Antonio.
+She studied at St. Mary's University, and the University of Texas at San Antonio.

-She was assistant editor of Americas Review.
+She was the assistant editor of Americas Review.

-She teaches Mexican American and U.S. Hispanic literature as an adjunct lecturer at University of Houston.
-She currently is a television journalist extensively involved in community affairs with ABC-KTRK TV Channel 13 in Houston, Texas.
+She teaches Mexican American and U.S. Hispanic literature as an adjunct lecturer at the University of Houston.
+She is currently a television journalist extensively involved in community affairs with ABC-KTRK TV Channel 13 in Houston, Texas.
 Married Mark Anthony Piñón in 1983; they had a son, Marc-Antony Piñón, in 1984.